-The harmonic bat pattern is a 5-point chart formation with specific Fibonacci measurements.
+The harmonic bat pattern is a 5-point chart formation with specific Fibonacci measurements indicating a trend reversal possibility.
 It was discovered by Scott Carney in 2001 and is one of the four most common and popular harmonic chart patterns.

 The bat pattern is known as the most accurate of all harmonic chart patterns; however, using it requires the consideration of a range of factors, including the Fibonacci measurements, entry levels, and profit targets.